MrMaceke/Xitsonga-Web-maste/README.md

 # Xitsonga Web

-The backend runns on an AWS Linux Instance:
+The backend runs on an AWS Linux Instance:

 MyPHPAdmin Credentials are: